Askari64/Universal-Media-Downloader-Release/README.md

 # Universal Audio/Video Downloader

-Welcome to the first release of the Universal Audio/Video Downloader!
+Welcome to the first release of the Universal Media Downloader!
 This simple yet powerful application allows you to download videos and extract audio from thousands of websites directly to your desktop.

 ---